 I've invested with BondMason since February 2017, and I'm in the process of moving the majority of my non-emergency-fund cash and other peer-to-peer investments over to them.

-If a target net return of 6.5% sounds good to you, they currently have a refer-a-friend offer that will pay you a £50 bonus once you've invested with them for a year.
+If a target net return of 6% sounds good to you, they currently have a refer-a-friend offer that will pay you a £50 bonus once you've invested with them for 3 months.

 (And full disclosure – because I'm your friend (we're friends, right?), they'll give me a little something too.)

-There's no tie-in though: if you want to withdraw your funds within a year (or at any other time), you can typically get them back within 1-2 days.
+There's no tie-in though: if you want to withdraw your funds at any time, you can typically get them back within 1-2 days.

 To make sure you get your £50 bonus: